microsoftgraph/msgraph-bicep-types/generated/microsoftgraph/microsoft.graph/v1.0/types.md

 * **uniqueName**: string (Required, DeployTimeConstant)
 * **verifiedPublisher**: [MicrosoftGraphVerifiedPublisher](#microsoftgraphverifiedpublisher): Specifies the verified publisher of the application.
 For more information about how publisher verification helps support application security, trustworthiness, and compliance, see Publisher verification.
 * **web**: [MicrosoftGraphWebApplication](#microsoftgraphwebapplication): Specifies settings for a web application.

+## Resource Microsoft.Graph/applications/federatedIdentityCredentials@v1.0
+* **Valid Scope(s)**: Unknown
+### Properties
+* **apiVersion**: 'v1.0' (ReadOnly, DeployTimeConstant): The resource api version
+* **audiences**: string[] (Required): The audience that can appear in the external token.
+This field is mandatory and should be set to api://AzureADTokenExchange for Microsoft Entra ID.
+It says what Microsoft identity platform should accept in the aud claim in the incoming token.
+This value represents Microsoft Entra ID in your external identity provider and has no fixed value across identity providers - you might need to create a new application registration in your identity provider to serve as the audience of this token.
+This field can only accept a single value and has a limit of 600 characters.
+Required.
+* **description**: string: The unvalidated description of the federated identity credential, provided by the user.
+It has a limit of 600 characters.
+Optional.
+* **id**: string (ReadOnly): The unique identifier for an entity.
+Read-only.
+* **issuer**: string (Required): The URL of the external identity provider, which must match the issuer claim of the external token being exchanged.
+The combination of the values of issuer and subject must be unique within the app.
+It has a limit of 600 characters.
+Required.
+* **name**: string (Required): The unique identifier for the federated identity credential, which has a limit of 120 characters and must be URL friendly.
+The string is immutable after it's created.
+Required.
+Not nullable
+* **subject**: string (Required): Required.
+The identifier of the external software workload within the external identity provider.
+Like the audience value, it has no fixed format; each identity provider uses their own - sometimes a GUID, sometimes a colon delimited identifier, sometimes arbitrary strings.
+The value here must match the sub claim within the token presented to Microsoft Entra ID.
+The combination of issuer and subject must be unique within the app.
+It has a limit of 600 characters
+* **type**: 'Microsoft.Graph/applications/federatedIdentityCredentials' (ReadOnly, DeployTimeConstant): The resource type

 ## Resource Microsoft.Graph/appRoleAssignedTo@v1.0
 * **Valid Scope(s)**: Unknown